Health of the Market

 determine if the price is too high relative to the underlying

-earnings is the Shiller price to earning ratio.
+earnings is the Schiller price to earning ratio.
 This is the current

 price divided by the 10-year average of "real" (inflation-adjusted)